 Configuring Default Office 365 Calendar reminders

-To configure default Office 365 Calendar reminders, select an option from the Default Office 365 Calendar reminders drop-down list (Figure 1).
+You can configure default Office 365 Calendar reminders in the connected Office 365 Calendar.
+To do so, sign in to your OnceHub account, open the left sidebar and select Profile -> Calendar connection.
+Select an option from the Default Office 365 Calendar reminders drop-down list (Figure 1).

-- Go to Setup -> relevant Booking page -> Associated calendars.
+- Go to Setup -> ScheduleOnce setup -> relevant Booking page -> Associated calendars.

 - A list of your Office 365 Calendars will appear, with your default calendar marked as the Main booking calendar.

 - You can change this by checking the box for another calendar in the Main booking calendar column.

 - Select any other calendar you want to retrieve busy time from or that you’d like to add ScheduleOnce bookings to.

 Your ScheduleOnce Booking page is now integrated with your Office 365 Calendar.
 Learn more about configuring your calendar settings

 The last thing to do is to test that ScheduleOnce bookings appear in your Office 365 Calendar.
 Click your Booking page link in your Booking page Overview section and schedule an appointment with yourself.
 You should use a different email than the one you used to sign up.

 Once the booking has been made, check your Office 365 Calendar to make sure a calendar event has been created for the meeting with the relevant alert.